Snapchat/KeyDB-docs/docs/commands.md

 This operation is similar to `SRANDMEMBER`, that returns one or more random elements from a set but does not remove it.

-The `count` argument is available since version 3.2.

 #### Return:

 Bulk String Reply: the removed element, or `nil` when `key` does not exist.